Emin-Mammadov/made-template/project/project-plan.md

 # Project Plan

 ## Title
-Correlation Analysis between Bitcoin and S&P 500 Prices
+Relationship between Bitcoin and S&P 500 Prices

 ## Main Question
 1. How do the price movements in cryptocurrency market correlate with the S&P 500 index, considering the perception of Bitcoin as a market sentiment indicator?